 06 of 08

-If you have a mammoth scarf collection like I do, then you're going to need to sort your scarves into categories based on the frequency of use.
+If you have a mammoth scarf collection, it's helpful to sort your scarves into categories based on the frequency of use:

 - One you wear pretty frequently; and,

 - Special-occasion scarves that you wear once a month or less.